WyvernIXTL/libcmd/README.md

 # libcmd

 A simple, portable library for parsing command line arguments in C++.

+> [!WARNING]
+> This library kinda sucks.
+There are many problems worth fixing.

 ## Examples

 ### Bare Bone Version

 In this example there are only flags/options parsed.
 There is no help message, no license message and no subcommands.
 ```cpp
 #include "libcmd.hpp"